Vergo hero background shape 1 Vergo hero background shape 2

 • Drones – These are the male bees, and their purpose is to mate with the new queen.
 Several hundred live in each hive during the spring and summer.
 But come winter, when the hive goes into survival mode, the drones are kicked out!

-Common places you’re likely to find honeybees
+Common places you’re likely to find bees

-Honeybees can thrive in both domestic and natural environments, they prefer to live in places that allows them to hide from predators.
+Bees can thrive in both domestic and natural environments, they prefer to live in places that allows them to hide from predators.

-Honeybees can also be found in within building fabric, such as cladding, insulation, cavity walls or in airbricks and chimney stacks.
+Bees can also be found in within building fabric, such as cladding, insulation, cavity walls or in airbricks and chimney stacks.

 What do bees feed on?